ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-3-3.md

-Chapter 2: Exploring the Relationship between Strategic Thinking and Critical Thinking
+Exploring the Relationship between Strategic Thinking and Critical Thinking
 ======================================================================================

 Introduction